rodxja/copy-C/README.md

 - set a path for .csv file
 - add columns header to .csv
-- configure number of threads used in each step
+- configure number of threads used in each stage